How to become an Operator

 with the private key of your node wallet (keep the quotes).

-Step 4: Fund your nodes
+Step 4: Fund your Node addressβ

-You’ll need a bit of MATIC
+Youβll need a some MATIC

-is recommended since the nodes will be making a few transactions per day.
-If the node runs out of gas while they’re a part of an active Sponsorship, then a penalty may be applied to your unclaimed earnings.
+If the node runs out of gas while theyβre a part of an active Sponsorship, then a penalty may be applied to your unclaimed earnings.
 See Operator value maintenance.

-Step 5: Fund your Operator
+Step 5: Fund your Operatorβ

-Step 6: Check your Operator status
+Step 6: Check your Operator statusβ

-All the checkmarks in the Operator status section on your Operator page should now be green, and you’re ready to join Sponsorships!
+All the checkmarks in the Operator status section on your Operator page should now be green, and youβre ready to join Sponsorships!

 - There's a known connectivity issue using Brave browser.
 Your node connectivity status may report incorrectly on the Streamr Hub.

-Running a node fleet
+Running a node fleetβ

 Running a fleet of nodes is recommended as it will reduce your risk of slashing.
 Node private keys can be shared among all your nodes so there is no need to create a unique node address key pair for each node, i.e. You only need to add one node address for N nodes if you wish.